sagnikc395/.me/README.md

-## 😇😤😭
+## .me

-dotfiles for wezterm , neovim , tmux managed using chezmoi .
+my dotfiles for wezterm, helix managed using chezmoi.